KohlsTechnology/git2consul-go/README.md

 # go-git2consul

-## Defaults
+## Default configuration

-git2consul will attempt to deduce sane defaults for configuration.
+git2consul will attempt to use sane defaults for configuration.
 However, since git2consul needs to know which repository to pull from, minimal configuration is necessary.

-### Repository-level configuration

 | configuration        | required | default        |
 |----------------------|----------|----------------|